 Facebook didn't waste any time moving to mobile.
 When numbers started suggesting a few years ago that people were using their smartphones and tablets more and more to access Facebook, the social network didn't skip a beat.

 5. Buying successfully

-Facebook has acquired numerous companies - 77 in all.
+Facebook has acquired tens of companies.
 The key double though, are WhatsApp and Instagram.
-Facebook's record purchase is the $19 billion acquisition of Instagram, $2 billion purchase of Oculus and $1 billion buy of Instagram are probably the most notable.
+Facebook's record purchases are the $19 billion acquisition of WhatsApp, $2 billion purchase of Oculus and $1 billion buy of Instagram.

 6. Worldwide users

 You can't talk about Facebook's success without talking about its users, and they're worldwide.
 Facebook has around 2.3 billion users, approximately 85 per cent of whom are outside the US and Canada.
 Not only are they spread out across the globe, but they also range in age and sex.